keylime/keylime/README.md

 identities for IaaS nodes and for system integrity monitoring of those nodes via periodic attestation.

 keylime supports both TPM versions 1.2 and 2.0.

+keylime can be used with a software TPM emulator for development, testing, or demonstration purposes.
+However, DO NOT USE keylime in production with a TPM emulator!
+A software TPM emulator does not provide a hardware root of trust and dramatically lowers the security benefits of using keylime.

 ## Table of Contents